glasnt/talks/2017_07_DDDSydney/slides.md

 > All of us. <!-- .slide: class="center" -->

-> Even if we didn’t intend to, it does not matter. <!-- .slide: class="center" -->
+> Even if we didn't intend to, it does not matter. <!-- .slide: class="center" -->
 ---

-> We make fun of the things others care about, make them feel small, make them feel like their achievements didn’t matter. <!-- .slide: class="center" -->
+> We make fun of the things others care about, make them feel small, make them feel like their achievements didn't matter. <!-- .slide: class="center" -->

-> Make them feel like they’re not welcome. <!-- .slide: class="center" -->
+> Make them feel like they're not welcome. <!-- .slide: class="center" -->
 ---
 > What can we do? <!-- .slide: class="center" -->
 ---